All How-To Guides

 • National Grid (parts of Brooklyn, Queens, Staten Island, and Long Island): 1-718-643-4050 — available 24/7

-• Tell them you smell gas, give them your address, and tell them whether the smell is inside the apartment, in the hallway, or coming from outside.
+• Tell them you smell gas, give them your address, and tell them whether the smell is inside the home, in the hallway, or coming from outside.
 They will dispatch a crew to locate and shut off the supply.
 This is their job.
 They are equipped for it.
 They will arrive faster than most people expect.
+They do not charge for emergency shutoffs.

 If there is an active fire, people are injured, or someone has lost consciousness, call 911 first, then the utility.